Last Updated: August 3, 2022

 Any wine enthusiast will point out that both Malbec and Cabernet are dry wines, meaning that their residual sugar content is minimal.
 However, some people mean to point out the dry feeling that a sip of wine can leave your mouth with when referring to ‘dryness.’

 If that is the case with you as well, then the consumer consensus puts Malbec on the drier end between the two.
 This, of course, is not standard as both wines can be created in several variants, allowing you to relish the type of feeling that suits you the best.

 A wine’s body refers to the feeling of heaviness it creates in your mouth.
-With this respect, Malbec is a full-bodied wine, making it heavier than the Cabernet which is a light-bodied wine.
+In this respect, Malbec is a full-bodied wine, making it heavier than Cabernet which is a light-bodied wine.

 Malbec has seen multiple transformations throughout the ages, its taste cannot be defined with simple adjectives because of the sheer variety available.
 However, a standard Malbec is best put as a mixture of fruity and spicy with a smoky finish and brief lingering after-taste.